-I am interested in the Limited Medical Radiologic Technology Program - what next?
+I am interested in the Radiologic Technology Program - what next?

-- Enroll at COM - our enrollment coaches are ready to help! - Complete the prerequisite courses. - While completing the courses, be sure to get all your immunizations (start Hepatitis B at least 8 months prior to applying for the program) - Take an AHA BLS CPR Class. - Lab Titer results - have this done 3 months prior to applying to the program in case you need a "booster" immunization. - Make sure Admissions and Records have an official copy of your transcripts for the prerequisite courses (if you are not a COM student).
+- Enroll at COM - our enrollment coaches are ready to help! - Complete the prerequisite courses. - While completing the courses, be sure to get all your immunizations (start Hepatitis B at least 8 months prior to applying for the program) - After completing all the prerequisite courses, take the HESI A2 Admission assessment. - Take an AHA BLS CPR Class. - If you believe there may be an issue with your background check, please complete the [ARRT Ethics Review Preapplication](#) at least 6 months prior to applying for the program. - Lab Titer results - have this done 3 months prior to applying to the program in case you need a "booster" immunization. - Make sure Admissions and Records have an official copy of your transcripts for the prerequisite courses (if you are not a COM student).
 It can take up to 6 weeks for a transcript review, so be sure this is done at least 6 weeks prior to applying for the program.